BereshpolovaLab/MaximumStrength/README.md

     </tr>
      <tr>
         <td><i>BasicFileName</i></td>
-	    <td>- filename without extension (it hat to match the exact filename in
+	    <td>- filename without extension (it has to match the exact filename in
         InputDir).
 The same filename will be used for data and result files.
         This parameter has to be changed before script running.</td>
     </tr>